Endometriosis

 • Impact on quality of life and activities of daily living (ADL)

-• Evaluating the degree and localization of pain
+• Evaluate the degree and localization of pain.

 Imaging diagnosis